DSTX70/Gigster-Garage-MVP/docs/QUICK_START.md

 Settings → Account → Change Password

 ### How do I add team members?
-Settings → User Management → Add User
+Settings → User Management → Add User (Admin only)

 ### Can I customize the dashboard?
 Yes!
 Click the "Customize" button on the dashboard to add/remove widgets.